madr1c/espressojs/README.md

   // dynamically build URLs
-  "hostname": "localhost",          // Name of the server "protocol": "http",               // Protocol "apiRoot":  ""                    // Root of the API }
+  "hostname": "localhost",          // Name of the server "protocol": "http",               // Protocol "apiRoot":  "/"                    // Root of the API }
 ```

+More details about this can be found [here](https://github.com/dak0rn/espressojs/wiki/2-API-options).
 These options can be accessed using the [Configurable](#configurable) interface
 every API instance provides.